-- 1. Bring the vehicle to a complete stop.

-- 2. Depress the brake.

-- 3. Place the gearshift lever in N (Neutral) (automatic transmission) or depress the clutch (manual transmission).

-- 4. Move the transfer case shift lever through N (Neutral) directly to 4L (4WD Low). - 5.
-If the transfer case will not engage into 4L (4WD Low), let the vehicle creep at a speed above 1 mph (1.6 km/h), then repeat steps 1 through 4.
+- 1. Bring the vehicle to a complete stop. - 2.
+Place the gearshift lever in N (Neutral). - 3.
+Move the transfer case shift lever through N (Neutral) directly to 4L (4WD Low).
+If the shift lever does not, or only partially moves to the 4L (4WD Low) position, perform a shift with the transmission in N (Neutral) and the vehicle rolling at a speed below 3 mph (5 km/h).
+This will ensure the transfer case is fully engaged into 4L (4WD Low).